User Tampering in Reinforcement Learning Recommender Systems: Computational experiments

-Figure~\ref{fig4AToE:plots} displays these plots for each simulated `user' we defined above.
-These results possess several interesting properties: \begin{itemize} \item \textbf{For all users except the Centrist user, the exploitation of user tampering in the learned policy is clear}.
-Focusing on the strategy plots for the two `left-wing' users, we can see a clearly dominant strategy has emerged, where: \begin{itemize} \item The recommender attempts to profile the user and their preferences, by testing their reaction to centrist and left-wing content (roughly the first quarter of the episode). \item The recommender predominantly recommends right-wing content \emph{in spite of} its low expected reward, which will tamper with the user's preferences and increase the expected reward from subsequent left-wing recommendations (roughly the second quarter of the episode). \item The recommender predominantly recommends left-wing content to the (now more) left-wing user, maximising the high expected rewards that action will now offer (roughly the second half of the episode). \end{itemize} Given user tampering's learnability in this problem and the expected rewards from right-wing content here (low), the recommender's propensity to nevertheless heavily recommend right-wing content before switching to left-wing recommendations for the remainder of the episode is a clear exploitation of user tampering.
-Moreover, the inverse behaviour has been learned for right-wing users -- the model is not blindly trying to polarise all users to the left, but has developed a sophisticated policy for identifying and exploiting the causal relationship between its actions and the user's exogenous variable.
-Further evidence to this effect is given by the policy for the `centrist' user -- here, the plot shows clearly that the recommender has recognised that its actions have no discernable causal impacts by which the user could be tampered with, and so makes recommendations which are proportionate to the user's initial preferences.
+\begin{itemize} \item The recommender attempts to profile the user and their preferences.
+This is achieved by assessing their response to centrist and left-wing content -- predominantly during the first quarter of the episode. \item The recommender primarily recommends right-wing content \emph{in spite of} its low expected reward.
+This will tamper with the user's preferences and increase the expected reward from subsequent left-wing recommendations -- mainly during the second quarter of the episode. \item The recommender predominantly recommends left-wing content to the (now more) left-wing leaning user.
+This maximizes the high expected rewards that action will now offer -- mainly during the second half of the episode. \end{itemize}

+Despite the low expected rewards associated with right-wing content and the learnability of user tampering in this context, the recommender system is observed to strongly favor right-wing content initially, only to later shift to left-wing recommendations for the rest of the episode.
+This apparent exploitation of user tampering is noteworthy.
+Moreover, the inverse behavior is learned for right-wing users -- it suggests that the model is not merely attempting to polarize all users towards the left, but is instead crafting a nuanced policy to identify and exploit the causal link between its actions and the user's exogenous variable.
+This inference is further supported by the policy observed for 'centrist' users.

+Further evidence to this effect is given by the policy for the `centrist' user -- here, the data clearly indicates that the recommender recognizes its actions hold no discernible causal influence over these users, preventing any feasible user tampering.
+Consequently, the system's recommendations align closely with the initial preferences of these users.